- Bill Condon’s Kinsey vs. the actual Dr. Alfred Kinsey: Audience-friendly dramatic liberties vs. real life.

-The Kinsey Institute has publicly denied accusations that Alfred Kinsey conducted experiments with children.
+The Kinsey Institute has publicly denied accusations that the sexologist conducted experiments with children.

-Bill Condon’s film touches on the subject only once, when we see the sexologist explaining to a pedophile that he doesn’t condone forced sex.
+Bill Condon’s film touches on the subject only once, when we see Liam Neeson/Alfred Kinsey explaining to a pedophile that he doesn’t condone forced sex.

-Though barely mentioned in the movie, the Alfred Kinsey scale and methodology have been much criticized because of the samples used in his studies.
-One crucial problem is that the survey group – which eventually led to the results found in the Kinsey Scale – was mostly composed of volunteer subjects (as opposed to random samples): about 25 percent of them were or had been prison inmates, and 5 percent were sex workers.
+Though barely mentioned in Bill Condon’s movie, the Alfred Kinsey Scale and the researcher’s methodology have been much criticized.
+One pivotal issue has been the composition of the survey group that eventually led to the creation of the scale: mostly volunteer subjects (as opposed to random samples), about 25 percent of them current or former prison inmates, and another 5 percent consisting of sex workers.

 Prominent psychologists warned Kinsey about the unreliability of data based on information originating mainly from volunteers, but the researcher refused to consider the criticism.
 In addition, Kinsey’s statistical methodologies and incomplete demographic data have been put into question.

-Liam Neeson as Alfred Kinsey in Bill Condon’s Kinsey movie: Fox Searchlight Pictures.
+Images of Liam Neeson as Dr. Alfred Kinsey and Peter Sarsgaard as Clyde Martin in Bill Condon’s Kinsey: Fox Searchlight Pictures.

-“Alfred Kinsey Scale of Facts vs. Fiction: Well-Regarded Bill Condon Movie vs. Contentious Reality” last updated in October 2019.
+“Alfred Kinsey Facts vs. Fiction: Well-Regarded But Aseptic Bill Condon Movie vs. Messy, Contentious Reality” last updated in January 2020.